 Indicator Report - Homicide

-Why Is This Important?From 2006 to 2010, Utah's age-adjusted homicide rate was 1.8 per 100,000 persons.
-This is an average of 50 homicides per year.
-Utah has one of the lowest age-adjusted homicide rates in the U.S. It is the fourth leading cause of death for Utahns ages 1 to 4 and 15 to 24 years old.
+Why Is This Important?From 2007 to 2011, Utah's age-adjusted homicide rate was 1.9 per 100,000 persons.
+This is an average of 52 homicides per year.
+Although Utah has one of the lowest age-adjusted homicide rates in the U.S., infants (less than 1 year) have the highest homicide rate compared to other age groups in Utah.
+It is the fourth leading cause of death for Utahns ages 1 to 4 and 15 to 24 years old.

 Death by homicide takes an enormous toll on the mental and physical well-being of family members, friends, neighbors, and co-workers of the victim.
 The trauma, grief, and bereavement experienced by these individuals have long-lasting impacts that affect many aspects of their lives.

 Data SourcesUtah Death Certificate Database, Office of Vital Records and Statistics, Utah Department of Health.
-Population Estimates: Utah Governor's Office of Planning and Budget.
+Population Estimates: National Center for Health Statistics (NCHS) through a collaborative agreement with the U.S. Census Bureau.
 National Center for Injury Prevention and Control's Web-based Injury Statistics Query and Reporting System (WISQARS).
-U.S. Census Bureau, Population Estimates Program.

 DefinitionNumber of resident deaths resulting from the intentional use of force or power, threatened or actual, against another person, per 100,000 population.
 ICD-10 codes X85-X99, Y00-Y09, Y87.1, U01-U02.